-- a.
+a.
 As directed by the 2017 memo signed by A.M.
-Kurta, the board considered the following factors: - (1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
+Kurta, the board considered the following factors:

+(1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
 Yes.
-The Board's Medical Advisor, a voting member, reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially-mitigating diagnoses/experiences: PTSD. - (2) Did the condition exist or experience occur during military service?
+The Board reviewed the applicant's DOD and VA health records, the applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially-mitigating diagnoses/experiences: PTSD and MDD.

+(2) Did the condition exist or experience occur during military service?
 Yes.
+The Board found the applicant was diagnosed with PTSD and MDD from military service.

-The Board's Medical Advisor found the applicant is 100 percent SC for PTSD. - (3) Does the condition or experience actually excuse or mitigate the discharge?
+(3) Does the condition or experience actually excuse or mitigate the discharge?
 Yes.
-The Board's Medical Advisor applied liberal consideration and opined that the applicant's PTSD mitigates the misconduct.
-Given the nexus between PTSD and the use of substances to self-medicate, and the nexus between PTSD and problems with authority, the applicant's misconduct characterized by wrongful use of cannabis, possession of paraphernalia, disobeying an NCO, and use of indecent language is mitigated.
-Records reflect the applicant has remained engaged in BH treatment through 5 July 2024. - (4) Does the condition or experience outweigh the discharge?
+The Board determined, based on the BMA's opine, that the applicant's behavioral health conditions mitigate the discharge.
+Given the nexus between PTSD and the use of substances to self-medicate and PTSD and avoidant behavior, the separating offenses of illegal substance abuse and AWOL are mitigated.

+(4) Does the condition or experience outweigh the discharge?
 Yes.
-After applying liberal consideration to the evidence, including the Board Medical Advisor opine, the Board determined that the applicant's Post Traumatic Stress Disorder outweighed the offenses of illegal drug abuse, possession of drug paraphernalia, disobeying an NCO, and use of indecent language.
+After applying liberal consideration to the evidence, including the Board Medical Advisor's opine, the Board determined that the applicant's Post Traumatic Stress Disorder outweighed the separating offenses of illegal substance abuse and AWOL.